xp380/Famoco/test/README.md

 I chose this structure.
 Because it is easier to debug the code.
 I chose Redux-thunk instead of Redux-Saga.
 Because i learnt it first.

+At last, the biggest advantage with redux can resolve with the props drilling.
+For this project, for the call API, I called the API since redux/index.js.
+Then I display the API data in the table.
+I also could display the API data under the Table.
+Without redux, I Would have to use props or props drilling tho display data in diferent components.